Using a VLE allows teachers to communicate with parents in a more personal manner.

 Families that are struggling with economic, health, or physical challenges still need access to technology to enhance their children’s education experience.
 Parents who face economic barriers or who may come from low literacy backgrounds may not have the luxury of time, or may lack the confidence to actively participate and engage in the school community.
 Communication and parent engagement through a VLE helps schools to create an equitable space for each student and parent.
 In this same way, it’s important that schools consider a VLE vendor that is committed to Accessibility Standards.
 The VLE is a tool to break down barriers and help teachers to engage and communicate with every student and every parent.

-In this detailed post, you can learn more about the deeper functionality of Brightspace for Parents and discover the many ways that a VLE can establish better communication between parents, guardians and students.
+In this detailed post, you can learn more about the deeper functionality of Brightspace Parent & Guardian and discover the many ways that a VLE can establish better communication between parents, guardians and students.